What do POU and POE mean?

 POU Water Treatment

 POU treatment systems are small in size and are designed for low flow rates at a specific single location.
 For instance, a system designed to treat water at the kitchen sink, is considered a POU system.
 POU systems treat flow rates less than 5 gallons per minute.
-POU systems such as RO (reverse osmosis) units produce only 20 to 50 gallons of water per 24-hour period.
+POU systems such as under counter RO (reverse osmosis) units produce only 20 to 50 gallons of water per 24-hour period.

 Other common uses for POU treatment systems are